babukanagaraj/DataScience/MachineLearning/BasketAnalysis/README.md

 ## Description:

-This directory contains the information related to the project _BasketAnalysis_ which is based on **Apriori** algorithm.
+This directory contains the artifacts related to the project _BasketAnalysis_ which is based on **Apriori** algorithm.

 Below is the directory structure and its contents,